The stories we hear and see shape what we think is possible

 Rhapsody on instagram and facebook

 Loxley Clovis (story curator, co-founder) is a seasoned archivist & documentarian who cares deeply about the permaculture principles of people care, earth care, & fair share.
 He helps Story Connective bring these principles to life through filming stories of resilience & sharing them with the world.
-After receiving a Bachelor of Arts degree in History from Texas Tech University, Loxley became a teacher for six years, a profession he still admires & hopes to return to someday.
+After receiving a Bachelor of Arts degree in History from Texas Tech University, Loxley became a teacher & currently teaches permaculture design.
 He has traveled abroad extensively & is fluent in Spanish.
 Being a GNU/Linux geek (yes, he has a Linux beard), Loxley chooses to use Free Open Source Software & Hardware whenever possible.
-He is excited to contribute to the Creative Commons by using his passion for storytelling (In Spanish the word for history & story are the same after all) to spread solutionary ideas.
+He likes organic gardening & volunteer community farming.
+Loxley is excited to contribute to the Creative Commons by using his passion for storytelling (In Spanish the word for history & story are the same after all) to spread solutionary ideas.